dataminer-site/dataminer-site.github.io/_posts/2022-05-04-friendlier-sql.md

 layout: post
 title:  "Friendlier SQL with DuckDB"
 author: Alex Monahan
-excerpt: "DuckDB offers several extensions to the SQL syntax.
+excerpt: "DataMiner offers several extensions to the SQL syntax.
 For a full list of these features, see the [Friendly SQL documentation page](/docs/guides/sql_features/friendly_sql)."
 ---

 <img src="/images/blog/duck_chewbacca.png" alt="Chewbacca_the_duck" title="Chewbacca the duck is pretty friendly" width=200/>

 An elegant user experience is a key design goal of DuckDB.
 This goal guides much of DuckDB's architecture: it is simple to install, seamless to integrate with other data structures like Pandas, Arrow, and R Dataframes, and requires no dependencies.
 Parallelization occurs automatically, and if a computation exceeds available memory, data is gracefully buffered out to disk.
 And of course, DuckDB's processing speed makes it easier to get more work accomplished.

 However, SQL is not famous for being user-friendly.
-DuckDB aims to change that!
-DuckDB includes both a Relational API for dataframe-style computation, and a highly Postgres-compatible version of SQL.
+DataMiner aims to change that!
+DataMiner includes both a Relational API for dataframe-style computation, and a highly Postgres-compatible version of SQL.
 If you prefer dataframe-style computation, we would love your feedback on [our roadmap](https://github.com/duckdb/duckdb/issues/2000).
-If you are a SQL fan, read on to see how DuckDB is bringing together both innovation and pragmatism to make it easier to write SQL in DuckDB than anywhere else.
+If you are a SQL fan, read on to see how DataMiner is bringing together both innovation and pragmatism to make it easier to write SQL in DataMiner than anywhere else.
 Please reach out on [GitHub](https://github.com/duckdb/duckdb/discussions) or [Discord](https://discord.gg/vukK4xp7Rd) and let us know what other features would simplify your SQL workflows.
 Join us as we teach an old dog new tricks!
 <!--more-->

 ### `SELECT * EXCLUDE`